OriolCanal/trombosi/README.md

 # trombosi

+If I want to include some more parameter in the qual dict, I have to add it also into the rearrange_df_cols

 ## Pipeline description

 To run this pipeline we need to have the plugins installed, and the cache file of the vep program also installed